Geta/geta-notfoundhandler/README.md

 If the `bufferSize` is set to `0`, the `threshold` value will be ignored, and every request will be logged immediately.

-**logWithHostname**: Set to `true` to include hostname in the log.
+**LogWithHostname**: Set to `true` to include hostname in the log.
 Useful in a multisite environment with several hostnames/domains.
 Default is `false`

-## Specifying ignored resources
+### Specifying ignored resources

+**IgnoredResourceExtensions**

 By default, requests to files with the following extensions will be ignored by the redirect module: `jpg,gif,png,css,js,ico,swf,woff`

-If you want to specify this yourself, add `ignoredResourceExtensions` to the configuration.
+If you want to specify this yourself, add `IgnoredResourceExtensions` to the configuration.

 ## Restricting access to the Admin UI